Policies & FAQs

 - Changes may be made at no charge if the total number of sessions remains the same or is increased.

-- Final payment and registration lock in date is June 1st.
-No refunds or credits will be given for changes due to work/vacation schedules, illness or or issues.
+- Final payment and registration lock in date is 5:00 PM on May 15th.
+No refunds or credits will be given for changes due to work/vacation schedules, illness or issues after 5:00 PM on May 15th.

-- For cancellations between registration date and May 31st, full refunds will be given, minus your $100 registration fee.
+- For cancellations between registration date and May 15th, full refunds will be given, minus your $100 registration fee and $100 per camp deposit.

 What will my camper do in this camp?

-We are excited to have a variety of programs available in 2021, both at our Congressional Campus and our new St. Agnes Campus.
+We are excited to have a variety of programs available in 2023, at our Congressional Campus, Sleepy Hollow Elementary and St. Agnes Campus.
+We invite you view our Find a Camp where you can filter by location to learn more about our variety of offerings.

 Do you have to commit to the full session?